Indoor Golf Business Plan, Study, Location Tool and Start up Model

 Precision Pro R1 Rangefinder

-The Precision Pro R1 is an excellent golf rangefinder for the price.
+After having tested the product, I can tell the Precision Pro R1 is an excellent golf rangefinder for the price.
 It is very accurate, measuring distances to one yard, and it is easy to use.
-It also has a slope feature that gives you an accurate reading based on the slope of the terrain.
+It also has a slope feature that gives me an accurate reading based on the slope of the terrain.

-The R1 includes GPS so you can get every distance.
-See distances to the front, center, and back of the green.
-You'll be able to assess how close the pin is to the edge of the green and make the appropriate club choice to minimize risks.
+The R1 includes GPS, so I can get every distance.
+I was happy to see distances to the front, center, and back of the green.

-It also has a wind assist technology that lets you measure the wind with every shot.
-Measuring the wind by harnessing real-time weather data.
-Wind Assist™ calculates the effect of the wind on every shot, displaying the number of yards to add or subtract to your distance.
+It also has wind assist technology that lets you measure the wind with every shot.
+Wind Assist™ calculates the effect of the wind on every shot, displaying the number of yards to add or subtract from your distance.

 Pros